wavefrontHQ/docs/pages/doc/metrics_security.md

 Rules are evaluated in priority order.
 In many cases, it's useful to think of pairs of rules, for example:

-* First block access to all metrics for a group (Priority 2)
+* First block access to all metrics for a group (Priority 2).
-* Allow access to a small set of metrics (e.g. `*dev*`) for that group (Priority 1)
+* Allow access to a small set of metrics (e.g. `*dev*`) for that group (Priority 1).

 Because Priority 1 overrides Priority 2, the group has access to a small set of metrics.

+{% include important.html content="Priority 1 overrides Priority 2 only if in the Priority 1 rule you include a point tag or a source, i.e. only when you narrow down the set of metrics.
+If you don't narrow down the set of metrics to allow access to, the rule to block all metrics will override all other rules your Metrics Security Policy." %}

 See the Examples below for some scenarios.